×

 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat MCL injury.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat MCL Injuries.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help MCL injury.
+This stimulates the production of collagen cells, which are needed to repair the damage and help MCL injuries.

-As prolotherapy is helping to treat the root cause of MCL injury, it is deemed to be a permanent fix, preventing the symptoms from returning.
+As prolotherapy treats the root cause of MCL Injuries, it is considered a permanent fix, preventing symptoms from returning.

 Frequently Asked Questions